 Part of CASA's core function is the monitoring of safety performance and identification of safety related trends and risk factors, taking into account international safety developments.
 This includes risk review meetings at all levels of the organisation, including a safety review meeting involving all CASA executives during which domestic and international trends are discussed and decisions on changes to CASA's activities are made.

-CASA is developing a systemic risk-based approach to surveillance activities which takes into account trend information, issues identified through surveillance information and information provided by individuals, industry or other agencies.
+Safety Action: CASA will develop a systemic risk-based approach to surveillance activities which takes into account trend information, issues identified through surveillance information and information provided by individuals, industry or other agencies.